 - "The interior gets a higher grade than other compact trucks, with a simple but effective layout, supportive seats and attention-to-detail build quality." -- PickupTrucks.com (2011)

-The base Tacoma Regular Cab has a bench seat that seats three, cloth upholstery and a tilt and telescopic steering wheel.
+The base Tacoma Regular Cab has a bench seat that seats three, as well as cloth upholstery and a tilt and telescopic steering wheel.
 Access Cab models seat four in front bucket seats and two folding rear seats, while Double Cab models seat five.
 Seating options include sport seats and heated front seats with leatherette upholstery.

 Test drivers say that the Toyota Tacoma’s front seats are comfortable and supportive, though most note that the Access Cab’s rear jump seats only have enough room for small children.
-However, one reviewer writes that the Tacoma Double Cab eliminates this problem, offering a more comfortable back seat.
+One reviewer writes that the Tacoma Double Cab eliminates this problem, offering a more comfortable back seat.

 - "The front seats have fine headroom and legroom.
 All models tested had available sport seats, which are comfortable and have good support." -- Consumer Guide